ellenrapps/Woobu-Autonomous-Drone/README.md

 - MPU6050's gyroscope and accelerometer shall be used to measure altitude and distance indoor and outdoor
 - MPU6050 shall not only be used in autonomous drone setups but also in other flying machine setups

-Support my work via Bitcoin donation: bc1qrxl9f0vjue2r6ckujh8qv05j2cqt343muszwgf
+Support my work via Bitcoin donation:
+3PBQZaxNh1U5pmKQ3zSboVfSedTJ5jYdBs
+or
+bc1p63fyummqja06a3gyvw6r4khw8puw02p7fxd5wyysmgnmsm47cz0sa363pj